Dungur

 Dungur (or Dungur 'Addi Kilte) is the ruins of a substantial mansion in Aksum, Ethiopia, the former capital city of the Kingdom of Aksum.
 The ruins are in the western part of Aksum, across the road from the Gudit stelae field.

-Dungur is known locally and popularly as the Palace of the Queen of Sheba (i.e. the Palace of Makeda in Ethiopia).

 Description

 The remains of the mansion and its associated building are limited to the lowest levels and the podium, covering about 3,250 square meters.
 During its prime, a double staircase led into the entrance of the complex, which opened into one of the courtyards surrounding the central structure.

 In the associated buildings a number of stone piers were recovered, "presumably for supporting wooden columns or floors", and brickwork which might be evidence of a hypocaust.
 However, the purpose of these buildings is unclear.
-Munro-Hay notes, "The 'rooms' with stone piers have no doorways, and the piers presumably supported floors, but occasional divisions on the same level do have doorways, implying that not all the lower level was merely a podium for a higher floor level.
+Stuart Munro-Hay notes, "The 'rooms' with stone piers have no doorways, and the piers presumably supported floors, but occasional divisions on the same level do have doorways, implying that not all the lower level was merely a podium for a higher floor level.
 Possibly some rooms were entered from within by ladders."